ssala034/Java-MQTT-client-template/README.md

 Run gradle build

-Run npm test at root.
+Run npm test at root of mqtt-client-template